-Study finds strong genetic component to childhood obesityMarch 26th, 2013 in Overweight and Obesity /
+Study finds strong genetic component to childhood obesityMarch 26, 2013 in Medicine & Health / Overweight and Obesity

 Previous research has shown that obesity runs in families, and twin studies suggest that this is largely due to genetic factors, with heritability estimates over 50%.
 32 genes have been identified as risk factors for obesity but previous analyses suggest that these genes alone cannot fully explain the high level of heritability in childhood obesity, as together they explain only 2% of individual differences in childhood body weight.
 This has led to a problem of 'missing heritability'.

 In this study, researchers used a new method called Genome-wide Complex Trait Analysis (GCTA), to investigate the molecular genetic heritability of body weight in children.
 GCTA takes advantage of the fact that some people are more genetically similar to one another than others, by chance; and looks to see whether individuals who just happen to be more genetically similar might also be more similar in weight.
 Using this approach, GCTA estimates the combined effects of all known common genes across the whole genome, associated with childhood body weight.

 The study is based on data from a population-based cohort of 2,269 children aged between eight and eleven years old.
 Researchers looked at whether children who happen to be more genetically similar might also be more similar in body weight.
 Using the GCTA method, the researchers found that additive effects of multiple genes across the whole genome accounted for 30% of individual difference in childhood body weight.